Philadelphia fire service paramedics save lives in emergencies. A paramedic will:

 The annual salary for a first-year paramedic is $59,795.
 There are scheduled increases in pay to the present maximum of $91,352 a year.

 Overtime is paid at the level of time and a half.
 There are opportunities for promotion, which include a raise in salaries.
 Paramedics are paid biweekly.
 Salary does not include your annual uniform allowance or holiday time.

 - Career advancement

 The Civil Service Commission has waived the usual requirement that candidates must be residents of Philadelphia for a year prior to appointment.
-Establishment of residency in Philadelphia will be required no later than one year after appointment.
+Establishment of residency in Philadelphia will be required no later than 18 months after appointment.